Christmas markets are popular across Scandinavia. Here's when and where to get your festive fix in Norway this year.

 December is not a hugely popular time to visit the country.
 Many attractions are either closed or have reduced opening hours.
 Darkness fills much of the daytime, and icy streets can make wandering around hazardous.
 But it's also a very atmospheric time of the year!
 If you do pay a visit in December, here's a few of the best markets to look out for…

 Several years ago we drove through a blizzard to get to the Christmas Fair in Røros.
 But oh it was worth it!
 We spent two days exploring the nooks and crannies of the old copper mining town, soaking up the festive atmosphere.

 We met reindeer, ate reindeer (not the same ones!) and examined the gingerbread house competition.
 Then we listened to carols from local schoolchildren, discovered the local pottery and warmed our hands by the open fires.

 The beautiful church hosts a Christmas concert the day before the fair opens.
-Røros is worth a visit at any time of year, but if you're planning a visit soon, make sure it's on this weekend.
+Røros is worth a visit at any time of year, but if you're planning a visit in December, make sure it's on this weekend.

 Bærums Verk, near Oslo

 In 1610, King Christian IV (of Denmark and Norway) founded an iron ore production facility.
 Over 400 years later, Bærums Verk is now a thriving shopping destination, home to a blacksmith, glassblowers, a patchworks shop, carpenter's workshop and other traditional Norwegian crafts.